-While a mechanical timepiece will never be as accurate as a battery operated quartz watch, reasonable accuracy can be obtained from a quality spring powered timepiece (depending on the quality of the movement of course).
+While a mechanical timepiece will never be as accurate as a battery operated quartz watch, excellent accuracy can be obtained from a quality spring powered timepiece (depending on the quality of the movement of course).

 There are other factors to be considered, including temperature, and isochronism (the ability to keep constant time throughout the wind cycle of the mainspring).
 The higher quality the watch, the better it can be adjusted for these variables.